Collective moderation of hate, toxicity, and extremity in online discussions: Declarations

-JL developed the machine learning classifiers and wrote the initial draft of the publication. \\ AH developed the classification scheme and supervised the labeling process and wrote the initial draft of the publication. \\ JG conceptualized the research and provided the classifiers for extremity of speech and speakers and wrote the initial draft of the publication.\\ SA provided advice for the development of the machine learning classifiers.\\ DG conceptualized the research and performed the matching analysis.\\ MG conceptualized the research, performed the statistical analysis and wrote the initial draft of the publication.\\ All authors provided feedback and edited the publication.
+Specifically JL developed the machine learning classifiers, AH developed the classification scheme and supervised the labeling process, JG provided the classifiers for extremity of speech and speakers, SA provided advice for the development of the machine learning classifiers, DG performed the matching analysis, and MG performed the ARDL statistical analyses.